 You can select from the following modules below (please indicate your module on your application):

-Data visualization – [up to $2,000] Data visualization is the graphic representation of information, creating images to explain complex data patterns to audiences.
+Data visualization is the graphic representation of information, creating images to explain complex data patterns to audiences.
 Data visualization helps the viewer understand data in a digestible way, focusing on the major points the scientist wishes to highlight.
 Microgrant proposals should apply this approach to science policy topics of interest to the local community.
-Groups that submit in this category should use publicly-available data.
+Groups that submit in this category should use publicly available data.

 What is the research!America Science meets science track?